johannesboyne/soa_scaling_terraform_infrastructure/README.md

 ---

-# A 100% codified, scaling (Micro-)Service-Oriented-Architecture (SOA) with docker, Packer, Terraform and Atlas
+# A 100% codified, scaling (Micro-)Service-Oriented-Architecture (SOA) with Docker, Packer, Terraform and Atlas

 Fair enough, enough with the buzzword-bingo but seriously, this README will be buzzword *packed*.
-And that's O.K. since docker, Packer, Terraform and Atlas are simply great.
+And that's O.K. since Docker, Packer, Terraform and Atlas are simply great.
 Props to the [HASHICORP](https://hashicorp.com/) team for creating these amazing tools.

 _Disclaimer: I'm not a DevOps master nor ninja.
 Please, do not take everything as a best practice._